Master’s in Data Science Programs in West Virginia

 - WV Bioscience Summit: Organized by the Bioscience Association of West Virginia (BioWV), this summit brings together folks from West Virginia universities, biotech companies, and technical assistance providers.
 Entrepreneurship is a big part of proceedings.

 - WV Business Accelerator Bootcamp: This one-day event at the WVU Innovation Center is open to early-to-mature stage companies in the high tech, life science, or advanced manufacturing sectors.
 It’s designed to walk participants through critical growth stages.

 Data Science Jobs in West Virginia

 You’ll have to get creative to find a data science job in West Virginia.
-Traditional job boards like Indeed.com and Monster may have few (or zero) listings, and tech businesses tend to hide the mountains.
+Traditional job boards like Indeed.com may have some listings.

 - Morgantown: WVU is a major source of jobs in this college town.
-Startups such as IstoVisio were grown on its campus and WVU Medicine is the state’s largest private employer (16,000 workers).
+Startups such as IstoVisio were grown on its campus and WVU Medicine is the state’s largest private employer.
 Morgantown is also the home city of Mylan Pharmaceuticals and a branch of the National Energy Technology Laboratory.

 Data Scientist Salaries in West Virginia

 According to data from the O*NET OnLine in 2020, data scientists made an average $63,030 per year in West Virginia.

 Last updated: April 2022

 Interested in STEM Careers?